AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

    bin/magento cache:clean
    ```

+## Configure catalog export

+After you install [!DNL Catalog Service], you must configure the [Commerce Services Connector](../landing/saas.md) by specifying API Keys and selecting a SaaS Data Space.

+To ensure that the catalog export is running correctly:

+-  Confirm that [cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) are running.
+-  Verify the [indexers](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/manage-indexers.html) are running.
+-  Ensure that the `Catalog Attributes Feed`, `Product Feed`, `Product Overrides Feed`, and `Product Variant Feed` indexers are set to `Update by Schedule`.

 ## Catalog Service and API Mesh

 The [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/gateway/overview/) enables developers to integrate private or third-party APIs and other interfaces with Adobe products using Adobe IO.